-- Review at least 100 cases where the trainee performs the review and notifies the • trainer of any errors they detect. - The trainer then does the review and discusses any differences. - e discus. ure of types ialysts and from the statement of the s The 100 + cases should be a mixture of types of cases with varying degrees of complexity, from different analysts, and from the three laboratories.
+- Review at least 100 cases where the trainee performs the review and notifies the trainer of any errors they detect. - The trainer then does the review and discusses any differences. - The 100 + cases should be a mixture of types of cases with varying degrees of complexity, from different analysts, and from the three laboratories.